creynders/robotlegs-extension-RelaxedEventMap/README.md

 ## Overview

+An extension for Robotlegs v2.

 The Relaxed Event Map allows to register listeners with the shared event dispatcher for events that already have been dispatched.
 It facilitates in dealing with racing conditions, where e.g. a model has already sent an update event before a mediator that listens for that event has been instantiated.

+### Notes:

+* Requires a Robotlegs version greater than v2.0.0, depends on a change made in commit 0a9e40b
+* This is a direct port from Stray's [robotlegs-utilities-relaxedeventmap](https://github.com/Stray/robotlegs-utilities-RelaxedEventMap) for Robotlegs v1

 ## Basic Usage